Constrained Stochastic Nonconvex Optimization with State-dependent Markov Data: Proofs for the State-independent Case

 \subsection{Acknowledgements}

-AR was partially supported by National Science Foundation (NSF) grant DMS-1934568.
+AR was affiliated with the Department of Statistics, UC Davis while this work was completed and was partially supported by National Science Foundation (NSF) grant CCF-1934568.
 KB was partially supported by a seed grant from the Center for Data Science and Artificial Intelligence Research, UC Davis and NSF Grant-2053918.
 SG was partially supported by an NSERC Discovery Grant.